Fepozopo/termagick/README.md

 ---

-## Project Title

-termagick

----

 ## Description

 termagick is an interactive, terminal-based image editor.
 It reads an image into an ImageMagick `MagickWand` and allows you to apply a variety of transformations and filters (blur, sharpen, resize, rotate, posterize, composite, etc.) using interactive prompts.

 It ships with in-code metadata describing each command's parameters and validation rules so the CLI can prompt for typed parameters and provide helpful hints.
-Optionally, it integrates with `fzf` (if installed) to provide a fuzzy command selector.
+It integrates with `fzf` to provide a fuzzy command selector.

 ---